 Just as learning does not end when school lets out, neither does a child’s need for good nutrition.
-The Summer Food Service Program (SFSP) provides free, nutritious meals and snacks to help children in low-income areas get the nutrition they need to learn, play, and grow, throughout the summer months when they are out of school.
+The Summer Meals program of the Community Food Bank provides free, nutritious meals to help children in low-income areas get the nutrition they need to learn, play, and grow, throughout the summer months when they are out of school.

-Through the Community Food Bank’s Summer Meals Program free breakfast and lunch are offered to children living in rural locations during June and July.
+Through the Community Food Bank’s Summer Meals Program, free breakfasts and lunches are offered to children living in rural locations during June and July.
+Our meal program sites are located in Ajo, the Tohono O’odham Nation, and the Sahuarita Unified School District.
 This meal program provides children with the nutrition they need to keep their bellies full, bodies and minds healthy and active over the summer.
 The children return to school in the fall healthy and ready to learn!
+Meals are available to:

 - Children, ages 18 and under, without regard to race, color, national origin, sex, age or disability

-- Meals and snacks are also available to persons with disabilities, over age 18, who participate in school programs for people who are mentally or physically disabled.
+- Persons with disabilities, over age 18, who participate in school programs for people who are mentally or physically disabled.

 For more information about the Summer Meals Program please contact Anne Krepps, Child Nutrition Programs Manager, at (520) 882-3285 or firstname.lastname@example.org.